Numbers 18:15

 The firstborn of every womb, whether man or beast, that is offered to the LORD belongs to you.
 But you must surely redeem every firstborn son and every firstborn male of unclean animals.

-This phrase refers to the principle of the firstborn, which holds significant importance in biblical tradition.
-In Hebrew culture, the firstborn male was often seen as the primary heir and held a special place in the family.
-The Hebrew word for "firstborn" is "bekor," which signifies primacy and preeminence.
-This concept is deeply rooted in the history of Israel, as seen in the Passover event where the firstborn of Egypt were struck down, but the firstborn of Israel were spared.
-This act of divine deliverance established the firstborn as belonging to God, a theme that is reiterated in this verse.
+In ancient Israel, the concept of the firstborn held significant importance.
+The firstborn was often seen as the one who would inherit leadership and a double portion of the family estate.
+This principle is rooted in the Passover event (Exodus 12), where the firstborn of Egypt were struck down, but the firstborn of Israel were spared.
+This act of divine deliverance established the firstborn as belonging to God, symbolizing His claim over all creation.

 Persons / Places / Events